3B-Group/ConvRe/README.md

 |                  has subevent                  |    75    |      ConceptNet5      |
 |                     Total                     |   1240   |                      |

-The dataset files can be found in `Datasets` directory.
+The dataset files can be found in `data` directory.
 Here is the description of each file.

-- `re2text_prompt.json`: The normal and converse relation definition and corresponding choices of each relation for `re2text` task.
+- `re2text_relations.json`: The normal and converse relation definition and corresponding choices of each relation for `re2text` task.
 - `re2text_examples.json`: The few shot examples of `re2text` task, including `normal` prompt setting and `hint+cot` setting.
-- `text2re_prompt`: The normal and converse relation definition and corresponding choices of each relation for `text2re` task.
+- `text2re_relations`: The normal and converse relation definition and corresponding choices of each relation for `text2re` task.
 - `text2re_examples.json`: The few shot examples of `re2text` task, including `normal` prompt setting and `hint+cot` setting.
 - `triple_dataset`: Full dataset of the benchmark, including triples and correct answers.
 - `triple_subset`: The subset we used in our paper, it contains 328 triples and their corresponding correct answers.

 ## 🍒 Supported Models
+<span id="supported-models"></span>

 The models listed below are tested and can be run directly using the script in Inference.